William Tyrrell, 1st Baron Tyrrell: Background and education

+Tyrrell was the son of Sir Judge William Henry Tyrrell and his wife Julia Wakefield (daughter of Col. John Howard Wakefield and his Christian-convert wife, Maria Isobel, daughter of the Hereditary Vizier of Bushahr).

+He was the nephew-in-law of Hugo Fürst Radoliński-Leszczyc von Radolin.

-Tyrrell, grandson of an Indian princess, was educated in Germany (he spoke fluent German) and at Balliol College, Oxford.
+Tyrrell was educated in Germany (he spoke fluent German) and at Balliol College, Oxford.

 Career

 Tyrrell served in the Foreign Office from 1889 to 1928.
 He was private secretary to the Permanent Under-Secretary of State for Foreign Affairs Thomas Sanderson from 1896 to 1903 and then secretary to the Committee of Imperial Defence from 1903 to 1904 before being appointed as second secretary at the British embassy in Rome.
 He returned firstly as precis-writer from 1905 to 1907 and later, with Louis Mallet, as private secretary to Sir Edward Grey from 1907 to 1915.

-Tyrrell supported the Entente Cordiale with France and did not think a rapprochement with Imperial Germany was possible before 1914.
+Tyrrell supported the Entente Cordiale with France and did not think a rapprochement with the German Empire was possible before 1914.
 There were secret renewal propose alliances with German Empire.

 He appears to have been one of Grey's few intimates but an inherent laziness and frustration with red tape make an assessment of his influence difficult.
 Certainly however Tyrrell played a more important role than his title might suggest and, for example, in the autumn of 1913 he was sent to Washington as a personal ambassador by Grey to discuss the situation in Mexico following the overthrow of Francisco I. Madero.